 1. Automated Robots

 Robotic devices designed to clean your floors have now become commonplace, and automated robots designed to carry out a lot more tasks will be with us before we know it.
 German scientists are working on a one-armed robot that can use its three fingers to serve drinks, operate other gadgets, pick items up from the floor and generally tidy up your home.
 Voice commands or a touchscreen allow it to be operated safely without being able to grip or harm a human.

 2. Smart Appliances

-Sensors and touchscreen displays are becoming increasingly common on everyday appliances such as washing machines and fridges, and some of them even allow you to connect with the Internet.
-The goal is to make appliances as smart and as user friendly as possible, enabling them to learn your preferences and likes, and anticipate your needs.
+Sensors and touchscreen displays are becoming increasingly common in everyday appliances such as washing machines and fridges, and some of them even allow you to connect with the Internet.
+The goal is to make appliances as smart and as user-friendly as possible, enabling them to learn your preferences and likes, and anticipate your needs.